Nordic Blades

 What kind of bindings, and where to mount them?

 To find the correct mounting position, clip your boot into a binding, set it down on the blade, and notice where your boot sits relative to the driving part of the blade.
-(This is the section of blade that contacts the ice, not the part that curves up off the ice.)
+(This is the flat section of blade that contacts the ice, not the part that curves up off the ice.)

 If your boot is centered on the driving part of the blade, this is the ‘aggressive’ or ‘performance’ mounting position.
 Your blades will be more maneuverable on good ice, but less stable on bad ice.